 The medical school at Virginia Tech Carilion is on the cutting edge of addressing this problem.
 As part of their selection process for new students, they require candidates to undergo a series of mini interviews that assess team and communication skills, such as how they respond to someone who disagrees with them and listening skills.
 Research has shown that scores on these interviews are good predictors of license exam scores years later.
 The school doesn’t stop at the selection process, however, it also requires medical students to take classes on teamwork skills.

 While the importance of interpersonal skills has long been understood in the working world, it’s good to see that the medical field is beginning to incorporate soft skills in their practices.
-To read more about Virginia Tech Carilion’s unique approach, read the New York Times article here or read the Institute of Medicine report here.
+To read more about Virginia Tech Carilion’s unique approach, read the New York Times article here.